 - Providing internal training opportunities for employees on how to blend forestland management with wildlife-friendly practices for multiple natural resource benefits.

 - Incorporating wildlife management into land-use planning and timber management practices.

 - Providing valuable data for Wildlife Resources Division research projects.

-- Providing public recreational opportunities on corporate forestlands.
+- Providing public recreational opportunities on partner forestlands.

 - Participating in partnerships with conservation organizations.

 - Managing riparian forests for wildlife use and water quality protection.

 The abundance and natural quality of habitat are foundational for wildlife.
 Georgia has more than 24 million acres of forestland.
 Owners who have at least 10,000 acres can take part in Forestry for Wildlife.